 - 6.2 The Committee should be aware that if there is no Member to move the motion, it could not proceed under Rule 16 (1) and would have to be deferred until the Member was ready to move it as required under the Rules. - 6.3 The Council has a duty to have regard to conserving and enhancing biodiversity under S40 of the Natural Environment and Rural Communities Act 2006.
-This does not mean that the duty must be given greater weight than other matters and the audits presently being carried out should satisfy the duty, which is for the Council to 'have regard' when it exercises its functions. - 6.4 This briefing paper does not have the status of a formal report.
+This does not mean that the duty must be given greater weight than other matters and the audits presently being carried out should satisfy the duty, which is for the Council to 'have regard' when it exercises its functions.
+As a landowner, the Council would also be subject to the regime under the Weeds Act 1959, (as amended by the Ragwort Act 2003), this being referred to above. - 6.4 This briefing paper does not have the status of a formal report.
 However, subject to what the Committee may resolve after hearing the motion, it is anticipated a formal report in substantially these terms would be provided to Policy and Resources Committee, with reference on to Council in the normal way.